 What is included?

-- Land transportation through the whole tour in modern luxury mini-van
+- Land transportation through the whole tour in modern luxury mini-van with extra leg room

 - 9 nights’ 3&4 star hotel accomodation.